MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 Incorporate the following access controls in your existing Conditional Access policies for organization:

 - Provision multiple authentication methods for each user that rely on different communication channels, for example the Microsoft Authenticator app (internet-based), OATH token (generated on-device), and SMS (telephonic).
-The following PowerShell script will help you identify in advance, which additional methods your users should register: [Script for Microsoft Entra multifactor authentication authentication method analysis](/samples/azure-samples/azure-mfa-authentication-method-analysis/azure-mfa-authentication-method-analysis/).
 - Deploy Windows Hello for Business on Windows 10 devices to satisfy MFA requirements directly from device sign-in.
 - Use trusted devices via [Microsoft Entra hybrid join](~/identity/devices/overview.md) or [Microsoft Intune](/mem/intune/fundamentals/intune-planning-guide).
 Trusted devices will improve user experience because the trusted device itself can satisfy the strong authentication requirements of policy without an MFA challenge to the user.
 MFA will then be required when enrolling a new device and when accessing apps or resources from untrusted devices.
 - Use Microsoft Entra ID Protection risk-based policies that prevent access when the user or sign-in is at risk in place of fixed MFA policies.